Transition Story: Susan Y.

 I’ve switched my products to sulfate-free hair products to help my fine natural waves come in better and to help keep my colour from dulling down.

 I’ve also added some purple shampoo/conditioner, which does have sulfates, but I don’t use them every day.

 The Maui can be a bit heavy but I use it sparingly.
-I use Aveda Blue Malva purple shampoo to cut down on yellowing or brassiness.
+I use Aveda Blue Malva shampoo to cut down on yellowing or brassiness.